Meet The Team

 He was next approached by The Chieftains management to provide sound for their British tour.
 This relationship formed the basis for the development of his interest in sound design.

-He has provided sound design for diverse artistic requirements, including Bill Whelan’s The Seville Suite and The Spirit of Mayo, Eurovision ’93, ’94, ’95, The Shaughraun (The Abbey), The Wiremen, Aïda, Handel’s Messiah (250th anniversary at The Point), Sweeney Todd (The Gate), Mother Goose, Beauty and The Beast and Cinderella (The Gaiety).
+He has provided sound design for diverse artistic requirements, including Bill Whelan’s The Seville Suite and The Spirit of Mayo, Eurovision ’93, ’94, ’95, The Shaughraun (The Abbey), The Wiremen, Aïda, Handel’s Messiah (250th anniversary at The Point), Sweeney Todd (The Gate), Mother Goose, Beauty and The Beast< Cinderella Aladdin, Robinson Crusoe and The Caribbean Pirates (The Gaiety) and The Lords of Love (Wexford Opera House).

 Associate Director and Brand Manager